Aldgate East tube station: Station improvements

 The station was Metronet's first (and show-piece) station refurbished in 'heritage' style.
 Work began at platform level in 2007.
 On 9 March 2007, it was noted that every other platform bullseye and its associated blue enamel "Way Out" plate below had been removed on both platforms marking the end of the only sub-surface 'New Works' station.
 By 14 March, all the roundels had been removed and temporary signs substituted.
 The north-east entrance was closed from 10 March 2007 until 2009.
 As of 23 May 2007, the tiling had been removed from the eastbound platform and the walls were rough cemented but the tiles remained on the westbound one.
 The new framework for lighting and cabling had been installed.

-Services and connections
+Services

 District line

 This is the general off-peak frequency.
 During peak times trains also operate to Wimbledon.
 During off-peak times, 3 trains per hour from Wimbledon terminate at Barking (as of December 2014).